sparkflows/sparkflows-docs/docs/user-guide/quick-start/5-execute-workflow.rst

 The steps involved in executing a workflow are:

-- *Go to the project page where you want to execute the workflow*.
+- *Go to the project page where the work*.
 - *Click on the 'Workflows' tab*.
 - *Click on the 'Play' button*.
 - *Specify the parameter(if any)*.